 Additionally, leptin plays a role in regulating body weight, and losing weight/reducing calories causes a marked decrease in leptin levels, which may in turn increase appetite.
-Additionally, the notion of “going on a diet” only to go off it and transition back into old habits is not a long term solution.
+The notion of “going on a diet” only to go off it and transition back into old habits is not a long term solution.
 The key is to determine the underlying causes of what’s triggering weight gain or preventing weight loss and finding the right type of long term diet.

-Stop eating gluten.
-That’s right.
-Kick the gluten.
+The easiest way to get rid of your gut (without really trying) is to stop eating gluten.
 Gluten is the sticky protein found in wheat, rye, barley, and spelt.
 Research is showing gluten’s contribution to the rise in health problems from digestive issues to diabetes.
 Typically it was accepted that you only needed to avoid gluten if you had celiac disease (a severe gluten allergy).
 Or if you were gluten sensitive (a genetic, inherited auto-immune inflammatory response to gluten).

 Gluten increases appetite.
 And if you happen to have a gluten sensitivity (and it’s estimated that 1 in 33 do), the gluteomorphins–peptides that are produced as gluten is breaking down–plug up receptors in the brain that give the person a pleasurable drugged feeling, like scaled down heroin or morphine.
 It can be addicting, and that drives cravings and binge behavior.
 But what’s also occurring is inflammation from the damage gluten inflicts in the intestinal tract.
 This inflammation drives weight gain/prevents weight loss, causes malabsorption in the intestinal tract, and the cravings go way beyond will power–it’s a physiological drive to get the rush provided by the gluteomorphins.

 In addition, gluten affects blood sugar (two slices of whole wheat bread increase blood sugar more than table sugar, higher than many candy bars), which raises insulin, triggering fat storage.
 Chronic high insulin also leads to insulin resistance (meaning glucose cannot get into cells), which leads to diabetes.
 Ever notice how the base of that stupid USDA food pyramid recommends that whole grains be the base of our diet?
 What do they use to fatten cattle?
 Grain.